Fearless Metalsmithing: Simple Samplers and How to Remove Fire Scale with Kate Richbourg

 That big picture will help bring your thoughts full circle, give you a broad knowledge of basic metalsmithing skills, and help your work in ways you might not even realize.
 But, if you’re like me when I was learning metalsmithing, you’re probably a little impatient to stop learning and start doing!
 Kate understands that, too.
 “Sometimes we just want to jump in and make something.
 If you’re a beginner and that mood strikes as you’re reading, a great way to scratch that ‘I wanna make something’ itch is to pick a piece from the Sampler section and get to work.
 These projects are arranged in order of difficulty, and some can be completed with just a few tools and little experience.”

-Start the new year off right by learning fun new techniques that will bring you joy the whole year through.
+Start off right by learning fun new techniques that will bring you joy for years to come.
 With the quick samplers and complete project tutorials in Kate’s book, you can master metalsmithing one step at a time, without a lot of studio space or expensive tools.
 Treat yourself by ordering Metalsmithing Made Easy: A Practical Guide to Cold Connections, Simple Soldering, Stone Setting, and More, and if you’re really excited to get started, instantly download the digital version!

 Get more glimpses inside Kate’s book, including a look at some of the projects and learning how hot is too hot for soldering so you never melt another bezel.